West View ParkNovember 24, 2014

-Over the decades, Pittsburgh has had numerous gifted professional athletes grace our fields, parks, stadiums, and rinks.
+Throughout the history of Pittsburgh baseball numerous gifted professional athletes graced our fields, parks, stadiums, and rinks.
 A rare few not only excel in their sport, but also capture the city’s heart.
 Pirates’ Andrew McCutchen is one of those rare few.

 Birth of Pittsburgh’s MVP